Skip Navigation Links www.nws.noaa.gov

 Forecast confidence is high in Alaska.

-Forecast confidence is low to moderate in Hawaii.
+Forecast confidence is moderate in Hawaii.

-Forecast confidence is moderate in Puerto Rico.
+Forecast confidence is high in Puerto Rico.

 Forecaster: Adam Hartman

-Next Monthly Drought Outlook issued: April 30, 2024 at 3:00 PM EDT
+Next Monthly Drought Outlook issued: June 30, 2024 at 3:00 PM EDT

 NOAA/ National Weather Service